jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter_notebook.md

 The Jupyter Notebook instance MUST BE used ONLY for the developing phase.
 As soon as the code/analysis works, users are encouraged to use the [Job Orchestration service](https://jvino.github.io/cluster-hpc-gpu-guides/job_submission/chronos/).

 !!! note
-    Every Jupyter Notebook instance on HPC/GPU cluster is allowed ONLY for a month.
+    Every Jupyter Notebook instance on HPC/GPU cluster is allowed **ONLY** for a month.
 After, the instance will be killed.
 An email will be sent a week before.
 To extend the period of usage, create a ticket using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) with title “ReCaS HPC/GPU: Jupyter Notebook instance - Time extension request” and describe a valid reason for extension of time.

-## 3 Service request
+## 2 Service request
 Jupyter Notebook on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").

 You can check if the registration is successfully completed by access to the `frontend.recas.ba.infn.it` server via ssh: